-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with International Standards on Auditing (ISAs) and the additional requirements applicable in Denmark.
-Our responsibilities under those standards and requirements are further described in the Auditor's responsibilities for the audit of the Financial Statements section
+Our responsibilities under those standards and requirements are further described in the "Auditor's Responsibilities for the Audit of the Financial Statements" section of our report.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.